-4 Ways to Effectively Blend Backing Vocals into Your Mix
+3 Quick Ways to Effectively Blend Backing Vocals In Your Mix

 Making your backing vocals stand out without cluttering up the lead vocal is tricky.

 You want them to add depth and push to the lead melody, but you need to do so without taking the attention away from the powerful lead vocal.

 Here are 3 useful ways to make your backing vocals blend in better.

 It goes without saying, but getting a good blend with volume and the right balance between the vocal tracks is the first order of business.